-- · Based on jurisdiction and clinician identified priorities; - · Specifically to suit the Australian model for a shared EHR; - To define collections of related information, e.g. event summaries, data groups, data elements; - To allow for expansion and extension as electronic systems mature; - So they are "human readable", (with information enhanced by the hierarchical structure); - · Incorporating clinical examples of use to enhance utility and adoption; and - To provide a set of clinical terminologies, specific to the requirements of the Australian healthcare system.
+- · Based on jurisdiction and clinician identified priorities; - Specifically to suit the Australian model for a shared electronic health record (EHR); - To define collections of related information, e.g. event summaries, data groups, data elements; - · To allow for expansion and extension as electronic systems mature; - So they are human readable (with information enhanced by the hierarchical structure); - · Incorporating clinical examples of use to enhance utility and adoption; and - To provide a set of clinical terminologies, specific to the requirements of the Australian healthcare system.

-Whilst Personally Controlled Electronic Health Record (PCEHR) is referred to in these documents the implementation of the PCEHR is not dealt with here.
+Whilst the Personally Controlled Electronic Health Record (PCEHR) System is referred to in these documents, the implementation of the PCEHR System is not dealt with here.